ialekseev/Antler/README.md

 Antler ![alt text](http://www.gravatar.com/avatar/99c436bbd301be46a6e6daabc0dc1aa4.png "SmartElk/Antler")
 ======

-Pluggable framework for .NET to work with popular ORMs(NHibernate, EntityFramework, Linq2Db) using the <b>same syntax</b>.
-Antler framework is an abstraction over ORM that you like to use.
+Pluggable framework for .NET to work with popular ORMs (NHibernate, EntityFramework, Linq2Db) and NoSQL storages (MongoDB) using <b>same syntax</b>.
+Antler framework is an abstraction over ORM/storage that you like to use.

 Goals
 --------------
-+ To use common syntax to work with different ORMs, so we could easily substitute one ORM with another.
++ To use common syntax to work with the different ORMs/storages to be able easily replace one with another.
 + To have very easy "fluent" configuration.
 + To be fully pluggable.
 For example, it should be damn easy to choose which ORM, database or IoC container to use.
-+ Applications that use the framework should be easily testable(unit & integration tests).
++ Applications that use the framework should be easily testable (unit & integration tests).

 Usage examples
 --------------

-Inserting Teams in database:
+Inserting Teams in a database:
 <pre>
 UnitOfWork.Do(uow =>
                     {